scionproto/scion/doc/overview.rst

   one between ISDs.

-ISDs provide natural isolation of routing failures and misconfigurations, provide meaningful and enforceable trust, enable endpoints to optionally restrict traffic forwarding to trusted parts of the Internet infrastructure only, and enable scalable routing updates with high path-freshness.
+ISDs provide natural isolation of routing failures and misconfigurations, provide meaningful and enforceable trust, enable :term:`endpoints <endpoint>` to optionally restrict traffic forwarding to trusted parts of the Internet infrastructure only, and enable scalable routing updates with high path-freshness.

-ISD and AS numbering
+ISD and AS Numbering
 ^^^^^^^^^^^^^^^^^^^^

-SCION decouples endpoint addressing from inter-domain routing.
+SCION decouples :term:`endpoint` addressing from inter-domain routing.
 Routing is based on the ISD-AS tuple, agnostic of endpoint addressing.

 ISD numbers are 16-bit identifiers.
-The 48-bit AS numbers are globally unique, and uses a super-set of the existing BGP AS numbering scheme.
+The 48-bit AS numbers are globally unique, and use a superset of the existing BGP AS numbering scheme.
 Formatting rules and and allocations are is currently described in `wiki page "ISD and AS numbering" <https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering>`_.